PRIVACY PROGRAM PLAN

 Visitors who violate the law while using Treasury.gov are subject to prosecution.
 Unauthorized attempts to alter the confidentiality, integrity, and availability of information on this website are strictly prohibited and are subject to prosecution, including under the Computer Fraud and Abuse Act of 1986, the National Information Infrastructure Protection Act of 1996, and 18 U.S.C. §§ 1001 and 1030.

 Children's Online Privacy

 Treasury is committed to protecting children's online privacy.
 Treasury.gov does not attempt to collect personally identifiable information online from children under the age of 13.
 When visitors to Treasury.gov submit personally-identifiable information through Treasury.gov (e.g., email address, name, or postal address), they are warranting that they are 18 years of age or older.

 The Department of the Treasury does not endorse any commercial product, service, process, or enterprise.
 Links to other web sites and references to any commercial product or enterprise are provided solely for the convenience of the user and do not constitute an endorsement or recommendation.
 The Department of the Treasury assumes no responsibility for the content or operation of external (outside Treasury) web sites.

 The United States Government (including the Department of the Treasury) makes no warranty, express or implied, including the warranties of merchantability and fitness for a particular purpose and assumes no legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process described or depicted on this web site and does not represent that its use would not infringe privately owned rights.

 Treasury maintains a separate page related to the Privacy Act.
-Treasury's privacy compliance materials are available at Privacy Impact Assessments, Computer Matching Programs, Directives, Reports, and Systems of Records Notices.
+Treasury's privacy compliance materials are available at Privacy and Civil Liberty Impact Assessments, Computer Matching Programs, Directives, Reports, and Systems of Records Notices.